Call us 0333 370 4333

 Risk off loss requires consideration of the likelihood of harm occurring and is regarded as being less serious than actual or intended loss.

-As our client had repaid the Bank in full and there was no actual loss, it was successfully argued that the sentencing Judge could assess the level of the crime more favorably within the sentencing guidelines, and which was extremely beneficial for our client.
+As our client had repaid the Bank in full and there was no actual loss, it was successfully argued that the sentencing Judge could assess the level of the crime more favourably within the sentencing guidelines, and which was extremely beneficial for our client.

 The Sentence